Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Bayesian Reasoning

 \begin{ex} Due to the physical restriction, a single pixel in an image represents a mean strength of various rays that hit an individual CMOS sensor.
 Distance, blur, ISO values, etc., all contributes to high aleatoric uncertainty.
-Meanwhile, a machine learning model may be uncertain about a region of image reconstructions in a VAE not because the input is uncertain, but because the model is not trained enough.
+Meanwhile, a machine learning model may not be trained enough on a certain dataset and is unsure about the answer.
 This is a form of epistemic (subjective) uncertainty of the system. \end{ex}

 \begin{ex}[Distribution-to-distribution estimation] What if the dataset also contains a distributional information?
 For example, when each element in the dataset $\X$ is a pair $(\mu_i,\sigma_i)$ of the mean $\mu_i$ and the variance $\sigma_i$ of a Gaussian?
 In this case, we can replace \refeq{eq:data-delta} with such a distribution: